DEA Seizure of Cash at the Airport

 Memorandum from DEA Regarding Judicial Referral of Seized Assets

-After the DEA gets your verified claim, the forfeiture counsel at DEA’s Office of Operations Management at the Asset Forfeiture Section prepares a memorandum for judicial referral of seized assets.
+After the DEA receives your verified claim, the forfeiture counsel at the DEA’s Office of Operations Management, Asset Forfeiture Section, prepares a memorandum for judicial referral of seized assets.
+The memorandum lists the date, Asset ID Number, Case Number, Property Description, Claimant, and Judicial Circuit.

 The DEA’s memorandum for a judicial referral is sent to the United States Attorney.
 Depending on the circumstances, the memo is sent to the AUSA Chief, Civil Division, the AUSA Chief, Criminal Division, or the Asset Forfeiture Coordinator.
+The form has a section for the DEA to check any paragraph(s) that apply to the seizure, including:

 ___ The DEA has received a timely claim on __[date]__, for the property identified above.
 Your office is hereby requested to initiate Judicial Forfeiture Proceedings within ninety (90) days of the date this claim was filed with the DEA.
 See 18 U.S.C, Section 983(a)(3)(A).